Pimp gets 35 years in prison for sex trafficking throughout Central Florida

 Most Popular

-The Winter Springs Police Department is asking the public for help to identify three individuals wanted in connection with a vehicle burglary.
+The Altamonte Springs Police Department is asking the public for help to locate a missing and endangered 60-year-old man.

 Orlando